quipp/twitter-bootstrap-ajax-testing/README.md

 ## Requirements
 * Used Visual Studio 2015 Release Candidate (should work with VS 2013 no problem).
 * .NET 4.5.2
 * **Requires** Telerik AJAX web controls (used 2015 Q1) - Telerik.Web.Design.dll, Telerik.Web.UI.dll, and Telerik.Web.UI.Skins.dll.
-Not included in source control because is **requires licensing**.
+Not included in source control because it **requires licensing**.
 If necessary, should be easy to switch to standard ASP.NET controls.

 ## Notes
 * AJAX Manager provided trivial page size reduction compared to wrapping entire page in AJAX Panel (using compression).